phpvms/docs/docs/installation/installation.md

 ![](img/05-database-installed.png)

-## New Install
+### Initial Airline Setup

-You'll be brought to the initial setup screen.
-There is an option here to update yourCreate your first airline here, along with your user and password.
+You'll be brought to the initial setup screen.Create your first airline here, along with your user and password.
 This will be automatically made as an admin user.

 ![](img/06-va-information.png)